microsoft/Kusto-Query-Language/doc/samples.md

 | extend SaveFactor = sum_NormalizedLoad / sum_CurrentLoad
 ```

-<a name="concurrent-activities"><a/>
 ## Chart concurrent sessions over time

-Suppose we have a table of activities with their start and end times.
-We'd like to see a chart over time that shows how many are running concurrently at any time.
+Suppose you have a table of activities with their start and end times.
+Show a chart over time that displays how many activities are concurrently running at any time.

-Here's an example input, which we'll call `X`:
+Here's a sample input, called `X`.

 |SessionId | StartTime | StopTime |
 |---|---|---|